jmalarcon/MIIS/src/Tests/index.md

 ﻿---
 Title: MIIS CMS Default page
 Author: Jose M. Alarcón
+arr: [ Element 1, Element 2, Element 3]
+fldBool: true
+CustomDate: 2019-08-23 22:50:53
+# Can have used nil instead of null n the next field
+nullval: null
-InventedField: This is an invented field!
+InventedField: "This is an invented field!"
 #Caching: true
 ---